Explore Virtual Therapy for Addiction & Mental Health

 Co-Occurring Mental Disorders and Dual Diagnosis Treatment

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), understanding what is co-occurring substance use disorder is essential for accurate diagnosis and effective treatment, as both disorders must be addressed simultaneously for long-term recovery.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), understanding what is co-occurring substance use disorder is essential for accurate diagnosis and effective treatment, as both disorders must be addressed concurrently for long-term recovery.

 Mental health disorders can be challenging, especially in relation to substance use.
 Risk factors for dual diagnosis development increases when substance use and mental symptoms co exist.
 Research shows using drugs and substance can develop a diagnosis - healthcare providers can help curb this development and provide a diagnosis and treatment based on national institute research for healing.
 Mental health disorders, dual diagnosis, substance use, mental illness